gam3less/debloatsamsung/README.md

 Alix: Found some missing brackets and helped make the script run.
 <https://github.com/Alex-ABWorld>

 Katie: For trying to help my dumbass.
+And suggesting I tell the user how to get there device ready and make sure they only have one devices plugged in.
 <https://github.com/CtrlAltCuteness>